ninjanazal/PhyscisBaseCharacter/README.md

 Game that joins farming and warehouse workd.
 Need to fill orders in the warehouse, buid the pallets and ship it, but before you need to gathering those itens (Android &amp; ~Pc)

 ## Time Line

 【▋░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░|
 # Base Model
-Base character model, with bones and painted influenc
+Base character model, with bones and painted influence
 * [x] Start base model
 * [ ] Better base model
 * [x] Bones